butterwheels/TGDL_Python/README.md

 # TGDL_Python
-Code to integrate the time dependant Ginzburg Landau equation with a double well potential minima
+Code to integrate the time dependent Ginzburg Landau equation with a double well potential minima